Monadic and Applicative Parsing

 readInteger :: String -> Integer

 The function ord :: Char -> Int from Data.Char can convert a character into its corresponding numeric code.
 Exploiting the fact that the integers have consecutive codes, we can write a function for converting a digit character into its corresponding Integer.
-Note that we have to convert the Int produce by ord into an Integer:
+Note that we have to convert the Int produced by ord into an Integer:

 import Data.Char (ord)